prateekchhikara/sifra/README.md

 # SIFRA

 SIFRA (Super Intelligent & Friendly Responsive Agent) is a personalized AI agent designed to revolutionize the way users interact with technology.
 By leveraging generative AI techniques, this AI agent can understand and remember user details and preferences from unstructured data sources, providing a highly tailored and engaging conversational experience.
-Whether it is remembering your favorite hobbies or deducing preferences from blog posts, the Mem0 AI Assistant ensures that every interaction feels personal and intuitive.
+Whether it is remembering your favorite hobbies or deducing preferences from blog posts, Sifra ensures that every interaction feels personal and intuitive.

 SIFRA has the following capabilitites: